AnotherSamWilson/miceforest/README.md

 Fast, memory efficient Multiple Imputation by Chained Equations (MICE) with random forests.
 It can impute categorical and numeric data without much setup, and has an array of diagnostic plots available.
-The R version of this package maybe found [here](https://github.com/FarrellDay/miceRanger).
+The R version of this package may be found [here](https://github.com/FarrellDay/miceRanger).

 This document contains a thorough walkthrough of the package,